 This page describes how to apply.
 Download the application form and follow the instructions below.

 Applications: You may apply for up to three full-time and up to three part-time placements.
-To apply, submit a single resume and a separate application form for each placement, along with any materials required by a given placement.
+To apply, submit a single resume and a separate application form for each placement, along with any materials required by a given placement, including transcripts or writing samples.
 Make sure that your application correctly specifies full-time or part-time.
-See the table below.
 Please contact us if you would like assistance in identifying placements that would be ideally suited to you.

-Email your application to the clinic secretary, Tonia Lumpkin, at email@example.com.
-You can also print your application and submit a hard copy directly to Ms. Lumpkin in Room 338 in Hirsch Hall.
+Email your application to Alex Scherr at email@example.com.
+You can also print your application and submit a hard copy directly to the Civil Externship offices in Room 338 of Hirsch Hall.
 The application form requires a personal statement, which acts as a cover letter to the placement.
 Tailor your personal statement for each placement to which you apply.

 Graduation Requirement (full-time only): Before you apply for a full-time placement, you must contact the Law School Registrar’s Office to do a graduation audit.
 Participation in a semester-in-practice course uses up 8 of your available 16 credit hours for clinics, as well as 8 of the 24 credits for study outside of a regularly scheduled class session.